olenapetrova-da/lublin-events-hub/docs/adr/ADR-0004-hub-json-mode-for-refresh.md

 ## Decision
 - Call the hub with `sheet=0` and `group_times=1` for a 7‑day window.
 - Apps Script parses the returned `events[]` and writes the **staging** sheet `raw_events` with 10 columns:
-  `Title, Date, Time, Venue, Category, Link, Image URL, Payment for Entry, Source, _EndDate`.
+  `Title, Date, Time, Venue, Category, Link, Payment for Entry, Source, _EndDate`.
 - If `_EndDate` is missing for a source, default it to `Date`.

 ## Consequences